-10 Years of Advancing Professionalism
+Over 10 Years of Advancing Professionalism

 In 2002, the ABIM Foundation, American College of Physicians Foundation and the European Federation of Internal Medicine jointly authored Medical Professionalism in the New Millennium: A Physician Charter.
 Published simultaneously in Annals of Internal Medicine, The Lancet and the European Journal of Internal Medicine, Harold C. Sox, MD, then editor of Annals of Internal Medicine, wrote, "I hope that we will look back upon its (the Charter's) publication as a watershed event in medicine."

-A decade later, the impact of the Physician Charter in advancing medical professionalism and addressing these challenges is far-reaching:
+More than a decade later, the impact of the Physician Charter in advancing medical professionalism and addressing these challenges is far-reaching:

 - More than 130 organizations across the world have endorsed the Physician Charter